 Even prior to the pandemic, the increase in technological developments had already led to many business practices being handled remotely.
 Since COVID-19, remote employment has further increased, as it provides a way for companies to continue business as usual while still complying with social distancing guidelines.
 Although working remotely offers safety from the coronavirus, it places companies at higher risk of contracting computer viruses.
-As such, there are several network security concerns for remote workers that your business should take into consideration.
+As such, there are several network security threats for remote workers that your business should take into consideration.

+45% of remote workers say they haven’t received additional security training since going remote.
 Your remote employees may unknowingly place your company’s data at risk of breach by falling prey to phishing schemes.
 These scammers pretend to be a legitimate party and defraud unsuspecting victims by soliciting personal information, usually through the means of email.

 Employees who use weak passwords for protection or who use the same password for various accounts can put your company at risk of being hacked — even if you take precautions by using VPNs and firewalls.
 It’s easier for a hacker to decode a weak password than it is for them to make it past your cybersecurity software.